gjf2a/sonic_pi_songs/README.md

 recording the melody, until the amount of time given by the `replay_delay` parameter has passed.
 At that point, it will play an interpretation of the melody as specified by the `player` function.
-  * Thus far, the only `player` function available is the `play_melody` function described above.
-  * It is intended to add some more `player` functions that perform various transformations on the melody.
   * Every `player` function has to have the same two parameters as `play_melody`
     * `note_times_list`
     * `note_maker`
+  * Every function listed in the Melody Playback section can be used as a `player` function.

-### MIDI example
+### MIDI examples

 ```
 run_file "~/Documents/sonic_pi_songs/my_funcs.rb"